La Trobe University: Funding and cutbacks

 Higher education reforms by the Howard government allowed Australian universities to increase fees and take in a greater number of full-fee paying students.
 Despite a large student backlash, La Trobe took advantage of the reforms, increasing fees by 25% in 2005.
 Around the same time, the university suffered cutbacks in government funding, a problem experienced across most of the Australian higher education sector.

-La Trobe has lost funding disproportionately across its departments.
-For instance, the History Department at the university was once by far the largest of any institution in Australia; however, funding restrictions have led to a significant reduction in its size.
+La Trobe lost funding disproportionately across its departments.
+For instance, the History Department at the university was once by far the largest of any institution in Australia; however, funding restrictions led to a significant reduction in its size.
 Similarly, in 1999, the Music Department was closed due to funding cuts; in 2004 the Geology Department was excised even though it had the highest graduate satisfaction rating in the country.
 The university's African Research Institute, the only major African studies centre in Australasia, was closed at the end of 2006.
 In 2008, the university cut the Philosophy and Religious Studies Program at the Bendigo campus, the change resulted in the stream only being taught as a minor.

-In 2008, La Trobe was operating with a $1.46 million surplus but has highlighted that by 2010 it will "review, and where appropriate, restructure all academic, administrative and committee structures" to deal with diminished student intakes, falling entrance marks, below-par scores on student satisfaction surveys and a decreasing proportion of national research funding.
-In an attempt to address these issues, the university is making cut backs and restructuring several courses under the direction of the Vice-Chancellor, John Dewar.
-As of 2013, the university is operating on a 28 million dollar surplus.
+In 2008, La Trobe was operating with a $1.46 million surplus but highlighted that by 2010 it would "review, and where appropriate, restructure all academic, administrative and committee structures" to deal with diminished student intakes, falling entrance marks, below-par scores on student satisfaction surveys and a decreasing proportion of national research funding.
+In an attempt to address these issues, the university made cut backs and restructured several courses under the direction of the Vice-Chancellor, John Dewar.
+As of 2013, the university was operating on a 28 million dollar surplus.